dd32/td-gh-ex/readme.txt

 To add social icons, navigate to WordPress Customizer > Menus > Add Menu > Add Custom links with the appropriate names (e.g. Twitter, Facebook) and links to your social media accounts.
 In the Display Location menu choose the "Social" menu and save.

 == Changelog ==

+= 0.2.0 =
+* Added WooCommerce support.

+= 0.1.10 =
+* Font-awesome toolkit is moved to a separate file.

 = 0.1.9 =
 * Minor bugfixes and improvements.